 Carpel Tunnel Syndrome

 Carpel Tunnel Syndrome is the most common nerve compression disorder of the upper extremity.
 It is a potentially devastating disorder.
 It affects a wide range of the population.
-People who work or participate in recreational activities which require a great deal of use of your hands are more prone to Carpel Tunnel syndrome.
-A simple repetitive action such as clicking a computer mouse or typing, when does continuously, can cause Carpel Tunnel syndrome.
+People who work or participate in recreational activities which require a great deal of use of their hands are more prone to this condition.
+A simple repetitive action such as clicking a computer mouse or typing, when done continuously, can cause this condition.
 Something as serious as repetitive injuries to one’s hand or wrist area may also cause Carpel Tunnel syndrome.

-• Repetitive stress injuries have increased 770% since 10 years ago.
+- Repetitive stress injuries have increased by 770% since 10 years ago.

-• Repetitive stress injuries is the fastest growing workplace illness in the U.S.
+- Repetitive stress injuries are the fastest-growing workplace illness in the U.S.

-• Half of all the workers who have Carpel Tunnel Syndrome missed 30 or more days of work.
+- Half of all the workers who have repetitive stress injuries missed 30 or more days of work.

-• Women are more likely to contract carpal tunnel syndrome than men.
+- Women are more likely to contract this condition compared to men.

-Preventing Carpel Tunnel Syndrome is an exceedingly difficult process.
+Preventing this syndrome is an exceedingly difficult process.
 Tools, workstations, and many other things which cause you to twist your wrist in awkward positions would have to be redesigned.
 Carpel Tunnel Syndrome occurs over a long period of time.
 When you bend your finger, your tendon moves approximately 2 inches.
 The tendons slide through the sheaths which enclose them.
-In the sheaf there is a lubricant which allows the tendon to slide.
+In the sheaf, there is a lubricant that allows the tendon to slide.
 Excessive movement causes the lubricant to malfunction and the tendon to swell and become inflamed.
 When this process is repeated enough times, you may get Carpel Tunnel Syndrome, which hinders tendon movement.

-Carpel Tunnel can be solved completely by a surgery called an open Carpal Tunnel surgery.
-Other ways of relieving Carpel Tunnel Syndrome include medicines such as corticosteroid injections, wrist splints during the night, or just stopping or reducing the number of repetitive movement you do.
+This condition can be solved completely by a surgery called open Carpal Tunnel surgery.
+Other ways of relieving Carpel Tunnel Syndrome include medicines such as corticosteroid injections, wrist splints during the night, or just stopping or reducing the number of repetitive movements you do.